markowetzlab/SCperturb/README.md

 * Jaitin2016 (Crisp-seq) 22 perturbations of immune related genes in mouse (GSE90486)

 * Jackson2019 11 perturbations of growth-related genes in 11 different growth conditions in S. cerevisiae (GSE125162) Note that there is only one rowmetadata table for this dataset that applies to all counts matrices.

+# Regenerate R data objects

+If you want to reproduce the R data objects that are distributed with this package from scratch, then you can find these scripts in /data-raw in the package source.
+Large source files can be downloaded from https://content.cruk.cam.ac.uk/fmlab/holding2019/data-raw/.